Aji Limo Chile Peppers

 Inventory, lb : 0

-Aji Limo is available in the late fall and through the winter months.
+Aji Limo chile peppers are available in the late fall through winter.

 Recipes that include Aji Limo Chile Peppers.
 One is easiest, three is harder.

 |The Chili King||Aji Lemon & Mango Sauce|